AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2019-08-13-operating-system-scheduling-algorithms/index.md

 #### Guaranteed Scheduling

 **Guaranteed scheduling** attempts to evenly split CPU time among processes to maximize fairness.
 If we have `n` processes, then we shouldn't ever allow any process to exceed `1/n` fraction of the total runtime.
 We do this by repeatedly "inching" each process along and keeping track of how much time they've all used.
 For example, suppose we have processes A, B, and C that so far have run for `2s`, `3s`, and `1s`.
 (Assume we haven't yet put our algorithm into practice.)
 The total CPU time thus far is `6s`.
 Split among three processes, this means each process should've ideally used `2s` of CPU time.
-Clearly, that's not the case—B has been given preferential treatment.
+But that's not the case—B has been given preferential treatment.
 We'll allow C to run first until it hits `3s` and then run A for an additional `1s` to balance things out.

 #### Lottery Scheduling